eelx001/alx-higher_level_programming/README.md

 An exception is an error detected during execution.
 Python offers a variety of builtin exceptions and also allows for custom exceptions.

 ## 6. [0x06-python_classes](https://github.com/elyse502/alx-higher_level_programming/tree/master/0x06-python-classes)
 Object Oriented Programming is a way of organizing a program such that the data and functionality are put together to make an object.
-An object is an instance of a class whereby the class defines the layout of the object in terms of the attributes and methods.
-Python like any other OOP Language, supports the four main concepts of OOP.
-These are: Data Encapsulation, Data Abstraction, Inheritance and Polymorphism.
+An `object` is an instance of a `class` whereby the class defines the layout of the object in terms of the attributes and methods.
+Python like any other `OOP` Language, supports the four main concepts of `OOP`.
+These are: **Data Encapsulation**, **Data Abstraction**, **Inheritance** and **Polymorphism**.

 ## 7. [0x07-python-test_driven_development](https://github.com/elyse502/alx-higher_level_programming/tree/master/0x07-python-test_driven_development)
 Test driven development involves coming up with tests for a certain program before writing the actual program.
-Pythonn has made this possible through the doctest module.
-The doctest module searches all pieces of text that look like interactive Pythonn sessions and then executes those sessions to verify tay work exactly as shown.
+Python has made this possible through the `doctest` module.
+The `doctest` module searches all pieces of text that look like interactive Python sessions and then executes those sessions to verify tay work exactly as shown.

 ## 8. [0x08-python-more_classes](https://github.com/elyse502/alx-higher_level_programming/tree/master/0x08-python-more_classes)
 More class example tasks in Python.